lifeparticle/Markdown-Cheatsheet/README.md

 <br/>

 > [!IMPORTANT]
 > Check out the official documentation on [GitHub](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) to learn more about writing and formatting syntax.
+Additionally, you can read the latest updates and features on Markdown by visiting the [GitHub Blog's changelog posts](https://github.blog/changelog/label/markdown/).

 Markdown is a way of writing rich-text (formatted text) content using plain text formatting syntax.
 It is also a tool that converts the plain text formatting to HTML.
 In 2004, [John Gruber](https://daringfireball.net/projects/markdown/) developed Markdown.
 This guide will provide you with a comprehensive understanding of the key commands in Markdown, aimed at enhancing your GitHub README.